-McCall serves on the board of Legacy Texas Financial Group (NASDAQ: LTXB) and served as chairman of Texas' Council of Public University Presidents and Chancellors (CPUPC), a position to which he was elected by the state's 38 public university presidents and six chancellors.
+Dr. McCall served on the board of Legacy Texas Financial Group (NASDAQ: LTXB) and as chairman of Texas' Council of Public University Presidents and Chancellors (CPUPC), a position to which he was elected by the state's 38 public university presidents and six chancellors.

 McCall was president of Westminster Capital Corporation, an investment firm focused on acquisitions primarily in software and technology.
-He and his brother, David, operate Snow Hill Farm north of Dallas.
+He also operates Snow Hill Farm north of Dallas.

 McCall holds a bachelor’s degree from Baylor University, a master’s degree from Southern Methodist University, spent a year as a visiting post-graduate student at Oxford University, and earned a doctor of philosophy degree from The University of Texas at Dallas.

 McCall is the author of 'The Power of the Texas Governor: Connally to Bush,' published by University of Texas Press, which examines how various governors have overcome the institutional limitations of the office to achieve significant political power.

-A long-time civic and community volunteer, McCall is founder and chairman of the board of The Empowerment Project, a non-profit organization which has sent more than $10 million worth of math and science books to disadvantaged schools in the Republic of South Africa, and helped construct a library in Vietnam through the Libraries of Love organization.
+A long-time civic and community volunteer, McCall was founder and chairman of the board of The Empowerment Project, a non-profit organization which has sent more than $10 million worth of math and science books to disadvantaged schools in the Republic of South Africa, and helped construct a library in Vietnam through the Libraries of Love organization.
 The Empowerment Project also raised more than $350,000 to provide direct support for the medical needs of children in north Texas.

 McCall is the recipient of the 2012 Distinguished Alumni Award from The University of Texas at Dallas.
 He is a member of the Council on Foreign Relations and the Philosophical Society of Texas, is immediate past president of the Board of Trustees of ZACH Theater in Austin, and serves on the board of directors of the National Association of System Heads—the association of the 46 leaders of the nation's public university systems.